On the Beilinson fiber square: The motivic filtration on

 \section{The motivic filtration on $\mathrm{TC}$}

-In this section (which will not use the Beilinson fiber square), we prove some general structural results on topological cyclic homology $\mathrm{TC}$ and on the ``motivic'' filtration constructed by Bhatt--Morrow--Scholze \cite{BMS2}.
+In this section (which will not use the Beilinson fiber square), we prove some general structural results on topological cyclic homology $\mathrm{TC}$ (in particular, Theorem G from the introduction) and on the ``motivic'' filtration constructed by Bhatt--Morrow--Scholze \cite{BMS2}.

 Recall that, according to \cite{BMS2}, for $R$ a quasisyntomic ring (see \Cref{def:qsyn} below for a review), $\mathrm{TC}(R; \mathbb{Z}_p)$ admits a complete descending $\mathbb{Z}_{\geq 0}$-indexed filtration $\mathrm{Fil}^{\geq \star} \mathrm{TC}(R;\mathbb{Z}_p)$ with associated graded terms given as $\gr^i\TC(R;\ZZ_p)\we\mathbb{Z}_p(i)(R)[2i]$.
 In this section, we will prove some structural properties of this filtration.
 Our main results are as follows.